AlffonsoMV/TFG/README.md

 4. Analyzing the long exact sequence of homotopy groups provided by a topological fibration.
 5. Investigating the Hopf fibration to prove that $\pi_3(S^2) = Z$ and the equality of the homotopy groups of $S^2$ and $S^3$ from $\pi_3$.

-The thesis provides a compendium of essential theorems, definitions, and proofs in algebraic topology, with a practical and concise approach, omitting supplementary explanatory content.
+The thesis provides a compendium of essential theorems, definitions, and proofs in algebraic topology.